-This happened during the first edition of the High Tech Career Competition, a stage event organized by Innovatiecluster Drachten.
-Professor Mike Gennert, director of the robot program at WPI, will be present live via a video link.
-"I would be happy to work with all of them."
+This happened during the first edition of the High Tech Career Competition, an internship event organized by Innovatiecluster Drachten.
+Professor Mike Gennert, director of the robot program at WPI attended live via video link. ’’I would be thrilled to work with all of them.''

-In ten minutes Erwin Lutke and Codru?
-Marin (both NHL/Stenden) and Rinalds Kugis and Guus Keuning (both Hanze University Groningen) have the opportunity to pitch for an internship at one of the programs of the Robotics Engineering program.
-Program the ATLAS 'humanoid robot' to perform a task such as manipulate an object, open a door, climb stairs or bend down to touch the floor.
+In ten minutes, Erwin Lutke and Codru?
+Marin (both NHL/Stenden) and Rinalds Kugis and Guus Keuning (both Hanzehogeschool Groningen) get the chance to pitch for an internship at one of the Robotics Engineering program's programs.
+Program the ATLAS ‘humanoid robot’ to perform a task, such as manipulating an object, opening a door, climbing stairs or bending down to touch the floor.
 Or, program the same robot to use both hands together and at the same time.
-Usually a robot uses only one hand at a time because coordination is so difficult.
-The student must also ensure that the robot does not injure itself.
-The third assignment is: have a robot climb trees, by programming additional software in combination with sensors and cameras.
-And finally, create or write a computer language that captures some of the common patterns of robotic programs so that the software better reflects the programmer's intent.
+Usually, a robot uses only one hand at a time because coordination is so difficult.
+The student must also make sure that the robot does not injure itself.
+The third task is: make a robot climb trees, by programming additional software in combination with sensors and cameras.
+And finally, create or write a computer language that captures some of the common patterns of robot programs so that the software better reflects the programmer's intent.

 Drive and motivation

-Get on it!
-In their best English and in two supported by a presentation, the students explain why they are most suitable for this internship assignment.
-Despite the beautiful videos, the professor afterwards asks about their drive to come and work for him and his program. ,,Erwin is a very intense young man,'' Gennert concludes afterwards. ,,With his passion and drive, he will go far.
+Go figure!
+In their best English and supported by a presentation at two, the students explain why they are best suited for this internship assignment.
+The beautiful videos notwithstanding, afterwards the professor asks about their drive to come work for him and his program. ’’Erwin is a very intense young man,’’ Gennert concludes afterwards. ’’With his passion and drive, he will go far.
 His ambition is great, but he still lacks some tools in his toolkit.''
-Rinalds, who comes from Latvia and studies in Groningen, impresses with his experience Gennert: ,,He is polite and shy, but has something extra because of all that projects he has already done.
-But the best I think, he tells from his heart.
-That is the best motivation for me.”
+Rinalds, who is from Latvia and studies in Groningen, impresses Gennert with his experience: ''He is polite and shy, but has something extra because of all the projects he has already done.
+But the best thing I find, he tells from his heart.
+That's the best motivation for me.''

 Own story